ManavSingal/Social-distancing-monitoring-system/README.md

 ## Project Summary
 A solution based on Deep Learning to detect people in the office room and find the distance between them to get track of social distancing.

+## Dataset
+- Dataset used is 1200+ images of persons sitting and moving in the office.

 ## Algorithmic Concepts

 - Preprocessing the dataset
 - Train model on YoloV3 for person detection

 #### People detection in frame
 <p align="center">